 What is a Safe Room

-For those who have studied history, you will remember the historic use of these rooms from the early 1900’s wars.
-For centuries prior, some elements of safe rooms existed in the castle, forts, and other protective structures.
-These safe rooms hid and provided safe passage for people of importance for many years and that concept has to continue to modern-day.
-For those who are movie buffs, you will remember the early 2000’s thriller movie Panic Room, where Jodie Foster’s character brought the concept of having a room to shield a family from a home invasion that came to the mainstream.
-What these historical and movie references did not tell you is how common these rooms are now.
-Today, they are modern, easily designed, easily installed, and affordable.
-Installing them only inexpensive homes or to protect leaders in times of war are things of the past.
-Today, most of the population can incorporate these elements into their home at an affordable cost without an overly interrupting or lengthy construction process.
+Safe rooms are nothing new they have existed in castles, forts, and other protective structures for centuries.
+These safe rooms hid and provided safe passage for people of importance for many years, and that concept has continued to the modern-day.
+For those who are movie buffs, you will remember the early 2000’s thriller movie Panic Room, where Jodie Foster’s character brought the concept of having a room to shield a family from a home invasion came to the mainstream.
+What these historical and movie references did not tell you is how standard these rooms are now.
+Today, they are modern, elegantly designed, easily installed, and affordable.
+Gone are the days of installing them exclusively in expensive homes or for the protection of political leaders.
+Today, most of the population can incorporate these elements into their home at an affordable cost without an overly intrusive or lengthy construction process.

 With market-wide adoption comes a wide range of quality.
-Safe rooms now come in all shapes and sizes, but that does not mean they are all of the top or even middle of the road quality.
+Safe rooms now come in all shapes and sizes, but that does not mean they are all of top or even middle of the road quality.
 Today, you can buy a safe room to fit multiple people for a few thousand dollars at Sam’s Club and other discount retailers or sources.
-These options are affordable and are prefabricated however they are off the shelf and a “one size fits all” option.
-They are not custom-built to your home and more than likely not the top option for your location.
-To reach the top quality, you must trust the top rating agencies and lean on their long studied and prepared guidelines.
-The top professionally assembled rooms meet guidelines for both FEMA and also the International Code Council (ICC) Standard 500.
-These rooms provide an extremely high probability for protection against injury or death, regardless of the weather event’s size.
-No one can guarantee protection, but construction expertise in this field and their designs are strong enough these days to come very close.
+These options are prefabricated and affordable; however, they are off the shelf and a “one size fits all” option.
+They are not custom-built to your home and, more than likely, not the top option for your location.
+To discover the top quality, you must turn to the leading rating agencies and lean on their long studied and prepared guidelines.
+The top professionally assembled rooms meet guidelines for both the Federal Emergency Management Agency (FEMA) and the International Code Council (ICC) Standard 500.
+These rooms provide a high probability for protection against injury or death, regardless of the size of the weather event.
+No one can guarantee safety; however, construction expertise in this field is strong enough these days to come very close.

 Safe Room Installation

-Beyond these basic needs, we can provide flexibility on the number of people that can comfortably fit in these spaces.
-We can create room for just a few or fit up to a small crowd.
-The room can be built to house just a few up to the room to fit a small crowd.
+Beyond these basic needs, we can provide flexibility for different size rooms.
+We can design and construct rooms that can house just a few people to a space big enough to fit a small crowd.
 The dimensions themselves can vary in terms of size, height, and width.
-Inside the room, the built out of the interior can vary in terms of design, lighting, look, and feel.
-A safe room can be extremely safe and well-assembled while also providing for aesthetically pleasing designs and a comfortable layout within.
+Inside the room, the interior build-out can vary in terms of design, lighting, look, and feel.
+A safe room can be extremely safe and well built while also providing aesthetically pleasing designs and a comfortable layout.
 Just because you are shielding from a storm or an invasion does not mean the physical space needs to be uncomfortable.
-We will work with you to both create a safe space and also create a comfortable environment within.
-In worst-case scenarios, you will need to stay in place in this room for a long period of time, so why make this experience more challenging by building an ugly uncomfortable metal can?
-The internal fit-outs provide and ability to include seating or sleeping arrangements to your liking but also in a safe manner.
-Multiple rooms can be created within the “safe room” to allow you appropriate separation and room to stay for a fairly extended period of time.
+We will work with you to both create a safe space and also a comfortable environment within.
+In worst-case scenarios, you might need to stay in place in this room for an extended period, so why make this experience more challenging by building an ugly, uncomfortable metal can?
+The internal fitouts provide the ability to include seating or sleeping arrangements to your liking safely.
+Multiple rooms can be created within the “safe room” to allow for separation and space to stay for an extended period of time.

 From an external aesthetics standpoint, we understand that nobody will like to see a sizeable clunky box in the middle of their home or other commercial property.
 With our team, that will not be the case.
 We design around this by incorporating architectural and decorative elements that will either completely hide the room or allow it to blend in with the flow of the remainder of the property – depending upon your preferences.
 Many of our projects tie into new construction homes; however, we often take existing spaces or structures and incorporate this new safety feature while achieving an attractive layout.
 The remainder of your area is uninterrupted and aesthetically attractive.
 Call us and allow us to provide you with detailed materials and samples of our work.
-The expense in today’s world is limited, and the cost of this extra safety feature to allow you to rest easy is very affordable.
+The expense in today’s world is limited, and the cost of this extra safety feature is more than made up for by the peace of mind it creates.

 There is a common misconception that these rooms can only be placed into the newly built structures.
 That could not be further from the truth.
 While new construction is certainly ideal, incorporating these into existing structures is certainly achievable.
 Your goals can be achieved for the space while achieving an attractive layout so the remainder of your space is uninterrupted and aesthetically attractive.